 The experimental evaluation of the incremental local identification and validation algorithm was performed on six datasets.
-The first five, described by Quinlan (1993), were obtained from the UCI Repository of machine learning databases (Merz & Murphy, 1998), while the

-Table 1: A summary of the characteristics of the datasets considered.
+The first five, described by Quinlan (1993), were obtained from the UCI Repository of machine learning databases (Merz & Murphy, 1998), while the last one was provided by Leo Breiman.
+A summary of the characteristics of each dataset is presented in Table 1.